Renfrewshire is home to many fantastic businesses – and we can all support them by spending local.

 Shopping locally also helps build communities.
 Bookshops, cafes and craft shops drum up custom by hosting book groups, knitting clubs, children’s events and more.
 If businesses are not supported, local groups tend to disappear.

-Coming into your town centre to spend locally helps it prosper once again.
-Participating in different events, visiting beautiful buildings and embracing our rich heritage help us collectively regenerate the area.
+Coming into your town or village centre to spend locally helps it prosper once again.
+Participating in different events, visiting beautiful buildings and embracing our rich heritage can help us collectively regenerate the area.

 Where can I get more info?